BatDan24/CSE220_HW3/src/filesystem.md

 ```C
 int tree(terminal_context_t *context, char *path);
 ```
-- !!!REWORD THIS!!!
 - Displays a tree representation of the inode.
+- Unlike list which displays only the contents of the current inode, tree displays the contents of the entire subtree begining at the current inode.
-If the inode is a filename, display the name of the file.
-If the inode is a directory, display all files and directories including any in any subdirectories.
+  - If the inode is a file, display the name of the file.
+If the inode is a directory, display all files and directories including any in subdirectories.
 - All files within a directory should be displayed in the order of their occurrence in the directory entries in the directory.
 - For each depth level from the root of the tree, there is THREE spaces that appears before the file name.
 ```txt